mmtn/deposition-molecular-dynamics/docs/contributing/postprocessing.rst

 Adding postprocessing routines
 ==============================

-New routines should be written as Python classes in `deposition/postprocessing.py` following the example of the preexisting classes.
+Additional processing after each iteration may be required in certain cases.
+Some examples are provided in `deposition/postprocessing.py`.
+New routines should be written as Python classes following the example of the preexisting classes.
 These routines accept the current state of the simulation as a :ref:`State <module_state>` object and examine or modify it before returning a :ref:`State <module_state>` object.